zapodeanu/Verify_Duplicate_IPv4_Addresses/README.md

 ## Test

 You may test this code on the DevNet Cisco DNA Center sandboxes.
 Change the config.py file to match the Cisco DNA Center IP address, username and password for your environment.
+You will need to update the template file with the desired content.